BioPhoton/ngRe/README.md

 ####

 This document is a proposal for a fully reactive architecture in Angular.
-It's main goal is to serve as the glue between your reactive code and the framework.
+Its main goal is to serve as the glue between your reactive code and the framework.

-Parts of Angular like the `ReactiveFromsModule`, `RouterModule`, `HttpClientModule` ect. are already reactive. for those who prefere imperative code it's little effort to restrict it to a simple subscription.
+Parts of Angular like the `ReactiveFromsModule`, `RouterModule`, `HttpClientModule` etc. are already reactive. for those who prefer imperative code, it's little effort to restrict it to a simple subscription.

-On the other hand for those who prefere reactive code it's not that easy.
+On the other hand for those who prefer reactive code, it's not that easy.
-A lot of convinenc is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
-Furthermore an increasing number of packages start to be fully observable based.
+A lot of conveniences is missing, and beside the `async` pipe there is pretty much nothing there to take away the manual mapping to observables.
+Furthermore, an increasing number of packages start to be fully observable based.
 A very popular and widely used example is `ngRx`.
-It anables us to maintain a global pushbased state management based on observables.
+It enables us to maintain global push-based state management based on observables.

-This creates even more interest and need for reactive primitives like the `aysnc` and other template syntax and decorators.
+This creates even more interest and needs for reactive primitives like the `async` and other template syntax and decorators.

-Goal would be to **give an overiew** of the needs and a **suggested set of extensions** to make it more convinient to **work in a reactive architecture**.
+The goal would be to **give an overview** of the needs and a **suggested a set of extensions** to make it more convenient to **work in a reactive architecture**.

 ---
 ## Table of content